It’s important to know why cosmetic patients will pay more than you think. Here is why:

-When you have a string of cosmetic patients who “wheel and deal” with you, you start believing that’s your new reality.
+When you have a string of cosmetic patients who negotiate with you, you start believing that’s your new reality.
 But not so fast…..

-Every practice gets their share of price shoppers.
+Every plastic surgery practice gets their share of price shoppers.
 It’s inevitable when you mass market using the Internet.
-You would think prospective patients are so educated, they would take into consideration a lot more than price but many don’t.
+You would think prospective patients are so educated, they would take into consideration a lot more than price but some don’t.

-However , on the flip side, there are still plenty of cosmetic patients who will pay more for your services, even though those services seem identical on the surface.
+However, on the flip side, there are still plenty of cosmetic patients who pay more for your services, even though those services seem identical on the surface.
 It’s the details that make all of the difference.

-Here are reasons why some patients will pay more…
+These strategies create reasons why some cosmetic surgery patients pay more…

 You’re easier to do business with.

-Patients will pay extra for ease, convenience and time savings.
-If you can simplify your processes to get your patients in and out with no hassle, a majority of them will pay more for that “added value”.
-Examples include: No waiting, express checkout with their credit card on file, post-op recovery kit of supplies they’ll need after surgery so they don’t have to go all over time collecting them themselves, etc.
+Patients pay extra for ease, convenience and time savings.
+When you simplify your processes to get your patients in and out with no hassle, a majority of them pay more for that “added value”.
+Examples include: No waiting, express checkout with their credit card on file and post-op recovery kit of supplies they’ll need after surgery.
+Your patients don’t have to go all over time collecting them themselves and that’s convenient.

 You offer a unique “must have” feature.